 Under the lemon laws of most states, a vehicle is a lemon only if it has a ‘substantial’ defect covered by the warranty that occurs within a certain time after you buy it.
 Next, you must continue to have the same serious problem after a ‘reasonable number’ of attempts to fix it at the dealership.
 What a ‘substantial’ defect is will vary by state, but generally it is a defect that affects the safety, value and/or drivability of the vehicle.

 For example, a loose cupholder that cannot be fixed is not going to be viewed as a possible lemon claim because it does not substantially affect your ability to use the vehicle.
 Nor are the value and drivability substantially affected.
 But if the brakes suddenly fail without warning, Some states also protect the buyers of used cars, often with the assistance of a used car lawyer.

 The legal line between a substantial and minor defect is not always so clear, and the standard will vary by state.
 Problems such as a bad paint job may seem like a minor issue, but some states have found this to be a substantial defect.

 No matter the state, your car’s defect must happen within a certain period or certain number of miles driven.

 If your vehicle has a substantial defect, the dealer or auto manufacturer is allowed a certain number of attempts to fix the problem before the car is called a lemon.
 In most states, four repair attempts are deemed reasonable, but it can be as low as a single attempt if the problem seriously affects safety.
+If you believe you might have a lemon, consulting with a defective vehicle lawyer can provide guidance.
 Most states also have regulations saying that if the car is in the shop for a certain number of days each year to fix a defect, it is a lemon.